amzn/amzn-drivers/kernel/linux/ena/README.rst

   value), the maximum packet header size is set to 96 bytes.
 When this parameter is set to a non 0 value, the maximum packet header size is set to 224 bytes, and the Tx queue size is reduced by half.
+  This feature is supported on EC2 4th and 5th generation instance-types, with 6th generation coming soon.

 :num_io_queues:
   Controls the number of requested IO queues.
 The maximum